A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Method formulation

 Following the process outlined in the introduction, we seek to apply the MRI-GARK method \cref{eq:MRI-GARK-decoupled} to the partitioned problem \cref{eq:full_surrogate_ode} in order to construct a solution process that can incorporate surrogate model information.
 We start with the modified fast ODE \cref{eq:MRI-GARK-decoupled-internal_ode}:

-In \eqref{eq:modified_ode_no_simplify} the full model $f$ only appears in the forcing terms, and for explicit methods, it is evaluated at previously computed stage values.
+In \eqref{eq:modified_ode_no_simplify}, the full model $\fun$ only appears in the forcing terms, and for explicit methods, it is evaluated at previously computed stage values.
 Only the surrogate model $\fsur$ needs to be evaluated at each of the infinitesimal steps to compute $v_i(H)$.

-Note that in formulation \eqref{eq:modified_ode_no_simplify} $v_i \in \Cplx{\nvar}$ evolve in the full space, and there is no benefit from choosing a surrogate model that evolves in a lower dimensional space.
-To fix this, we first split $v_i$ into the parts residing inside and outside the surrogate model space:
+Note that in formulation \eqref{eq:modified_ode_no_simplify}, $v_i \in \Cplx{\nvar}$ evolves in the full space, and there is no benefit from choosing a surrogate model that evolves in a lower dimensional space.
+To resolve this, we first split $v_i$ into the parts residing inside and outside the surrogate model space:

-More formally, $V W^*$ and $\left( \eye{\nvar} - V W^* \right)$ define oblique projections onto the range of $V$ and the nullspace of $W^*$, respectively.
+More formally, $\Vmat \Wmat*$ and $\left( \eye{\nvar} - \Vmat \Wmat* \right)$ define oblique projections onto the range of $\Vmat$ and the nullspace of $\Wmat*$, respectively.
 We now consider the solution to \cref{eq:modified_ode_no_simplify} from the perspective of these two, complementary subspaces.

 Starting outside the surrogate model space, we have that